SNOW LEOPARDS & BIRDS OF LADAKH, INDIA: DETAILED ITINERARY

 The birdlife of these barren mountains is limited and is distinctly Palearctic (temperate Eurasian) in character.
 We will surely hear the characteristic whistles of Himalayan Snowcocks emanating from high meadows and spot this large gamebird while it searches the alpine meadows for bulbs and tubers, or calls from a prominent point.
 Chukars abound and favour the vicinity of fields and villages.
 Rock and Hill Pigeons, and sometimes Snow Pigeons, can be found on precipitous cliffs.
-The raptor guild is well represented and we should find Bearded Vulture or Lammergeier, Himalayan Griffon Vulture, Upland Buzzard, Golden Eagle and Saker.
+The raptor guild is well represented and we should find Bearded Vulture (or Lammergeier), Himalayan Vulture and Golden Eagle.
 Torrents are inhabited by both White-throated and Brown Dippers, while birding the small damp areas can turn up Solitary Snipe.
 Common Ravens patrol the skies and vocal parties of Red-billed and Alpine (or Yellow-billed) Choughs forage on the slopes.
 Birding in the scrubby areas should reveal Robin Accentors and Streaked Rosefinches.
 Other species we should find here on our birding excursions include Black-winged (or Adams’s) Snowfinch, Brown Accentor, Red-fronted (or Fire-fronted) Serin, Twite, White-winged Grosbeak and Himalayan White-browed Rosefinch.
 Rare possibilities include Plain Mountain Finch, Blyth’s Rosefinch and Rock Bunting.

 Snow Leopards & Birds of Ladakh: Days 10-11 We will explore the surroundings of Ullay, which is situated at about 4,000m (13,000 ft), staying with a charming local family for three nights.
 Here we will have further chances for Snow Leopard sightings and we will also be looking for Grey Wolf and Siberian Ibex, both of which are regularly seen in this splendid area.
 This is also a great area for finding Urial, yet another wild goat species characteristic of Ladakh.

-Snow Leopards & Birds of Ladakh: Day 13 Today we will drive to Tso Kar, a remote saline lake situated on the Tibetan Plateau in eastern Ladakh, where we will stay for two nights.
+Snow Leopards & Birds of Ladakh: Day 12 Today we will head for Nyoma on the edge of the Tibetan Plateau in far eastern Ladakh where we will spend two nights.